nalwayv/MyLeetCode/README.md

 - 1342\.
 Number of Steps to Reduce a Number to Zero
 - 1346\.
 Check If N and Its Double Exist
 - 1367\.
 Linked List in Binary Tree
+- 1381\.
+Design a Stack With Increment Operation
 - 1431\.
 Kids With the Greatest Number of Candies
 - 1456\.
 Maximum Number of Vowels in a Substring of Given Length
 - 1460\.
 Make Two Arrays Equal by Reversing Subarrays